r3n/ren-c/extensions/mysql/README.md

     Options +ExecCGI
     AddHandler cgi-script cgi pl reb renc r

-In this example the .renc file extension is added besides the common cgi and Perl (pl) and already present .r and .reb file extensions, that were in use by earlier **Rebol** versions.
+In this example the .renc file extension is added besides the common cgi and Perl (pl) and already present .r and .reb file extensions, that are in use by earlier **Rebol** versions used to do some cgi.
 The *.htaccess* is valid in all subdirectories of the directory it is placed inside.

 File *mysql-db.renc*